MiguelRoldao/DDJ_Boombs/README.md

 Boombs is a platform/action/puzzle game.

-To test the current state of the game, play the scene World1
+To test the current state of the game, play the scene Level1

 **Bugs:**
-1. No bugs known
+1. Blobs die when they touch anything

 **Implemented features:**
 1. Player can move to the left and to the right